Kernix13/rural-homestead/land-search.md

 <strong><em><ins>The most common place to see lots for sale is the multiple listing service (MLS)</ins></em></strong>.
 Real estate agents use the MLS to post their lots for sale, which creates a database of properties available.

 In the past, real estate agents functioned as the gatekeepers for these listings and required you to work through them to see available real estate.
-With platforms like Zillow, Realtor.com, Redfin, Trulia, and others, you can directly access the MLS.
+With platforms like `Zillow`, `Realtor.com`, `Redfin`, `Trulia`, and others, you can directly access the MLS.
 However, it can be difficult for inexperienced land buyers to parse out the most important details and information about the listing...we would still advise that you work with experts to find land to purchase.
 You may have multiple MLS feeds in your area...

 Use various sites when searching for land to ensure you don’t miss an opportunity.
 When searching, you can filter by "Home Type" to remove the existing homes in the market.
 Choose the "land" option to see only the results of raw land or vacant lots.